Memorization

 5. Leverage the Power of Visualization

 • Turning abstract information into mental images or stories can also significantly boost retention.
 Visualization appeals to the brain’s visual cortex, making information more concrete and easier to commit to memory.
 For instance, to remember a shopping list you could imagine yourself walking through a store and picking up each of the items listed.
 The better the image-the more vivid the details-the stronger the retention.
 Adding humor or exaggeration, such as imagining a giant apple or a dancing loaf of bread, makes the visualization even more memorable.
-This technique is widely used in memory competitions and can be applied to everyday learning.
+This method is commonly employed in memory competitions and can be utilized in daily learning.

 6. Engage in Regular Physical Exercise